Françafrique: Post–Cold War era

+In April 2025, the "Ancrages" forum, organized by France, aims to renew relations between Africa and France.
+The forum focuses exclusively on economic diplomacy, territorial diplomacy, and the concrete promotion of the various State support mechanisms for creation and entrepreneurship in France and Africa.

 Military operations in the Sahel

 While the support of the French military continues to be a source of protection for countries in the Sahel, recent developments suggest that this reality may soon change.
 Despite the initial demand for military backing and aid in 2013 and 2014, public opinion has shown less enthusiasm for France's current involvement in the Sahel.
 People have grown increasingly critical of the French government's action, or lack thereof, in preventing further casualties and attacks by Islamic militant forces.
 Many have also opposed the strategy of the French military and its lasting presence, which echoes its former colonial past in these territories.

 In February 2022, French President Emmanuel Macron announced the official withdrawal of military forces within Mali.
 His decision follows escalating tensions between the French and Malian governments, the latter of which rose to power through a series of military coups in both 2020 and 2021, respectively.
 Colonel Assimi Goïta is currently serving as interim president of Mali, with the intention to not hold elections until 2024, with the initial goal of not holding elections until 2027.
 Under Goïta's rule, Mali has signed a deal with the Wagner Group, a Russian military contractor, which has only heightened France's desire to distance itself from the area.
 These issues, alongside the removal of the French ambassador in the midst of electoral controversy, played a significant role in the nation's decision to remove its officials from Mali.

 While a complete withdrawal of French troops in Mali is now evident, it raises further questions regarding the social and political instability within the Sahel region.
 Many governments, including Mali and Burkina Faso, lack the infrastructure necessary to combat militant groups from advancing their agendas, which leaves the ability to secure their borders in tandem.
 Subsequently, the French government is now searching for a means to continue its military presence in a neighboring country as a way to address military concerns while simultaneously furthering its influence upon the region.

+On 28 November 2024, Chad terminated the defense and security cooperation agreement that has linked them since Chad's independence.
+On 10 December, France began the process of withdrawing its armies from Chad.
+On 10 January 2025, the Abéché military base was returned to Chad by France.
+In January 2025, the N'Djamena air military base begins to be emptied.
+The last air base in Chad, the Sergent Adji Kossei base, or commonly 172 Fort-Lamy, is being handed over, starting 31 January 2025.